msantos/erlang-libvirt/README.md

   functions, setting variables, ...).
 Rename macros to show intent, e.g., VERTERR() should be something like RETURN\_ERR\_IF\_FALSE(), ISNULL() should be RETURN\_ERR\_IF\_NULL().

-* Modify the resource structure to hold function pointers based on resource type, e.g., freeing the resource, etc.